msv-lab/angelix/doc/Tutorial.md

 Note that we need to provide a default definition of the `ANGELIC_OUTPUT` macro, so that the program remains compilable.

 Oracle script must execute the test using `ANGELIX_RUN` command if it is defined.
-It can be organized, for example, in the following way:
+It can be organized, for example, in the following way (save as `oracle`):

 ```shell
 #!/bin/bash